-He was too old to be a hired waiter so Lizzie guessed he was the owner.
+The man was too old to be a hired waiter so Lizzie guessed he was the owner of the taverna.
 His smile never fading, he took a pencil from behind his ear and placed the tip on the tiny notepad in his hand.
-'Good morning,' he offered in pigeon English, 'Yes, please?'
+'Good morning,' he offered in pidgin English, 'Yes, please?'